binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 <br>

-Purpleteam strikes at the very heart of this problem.
-Purpleteam is a CLI and back-end/API (SaaS).
+PurpleTeam strikes at the very heart of this problem.
+PurpleTeam is a CLI and back-end/API (SaaS).
 The CLI can be run manually, but it's sweet spot is being inserted into Development Team's [build pipelines](https://github.com/purpleteam-labs/purpleteam#npm-install-locally), where it can find the security defects in your running web applications and APIs, and provide immediate and continuous notification of what and where your security defects are, along with tips on how to fix them.

 <br>